npm/npm/doc/cli/config.md

   This file is an ini-file formatted list of `key = value` parameters.
 * $PREFIX/etc/npmrc (or the `globalconfig` param, if set above):
   This file is an ini-file formatted list of `key = value` parameters
+* path/to/npm/itself/npmrc:  This is an unchangeable "builtin" configuration file that npm keeps consistent across updates.
+Set fields in here using the `./configure` script that comes with npm.
+  This is primarily for distribution maintainers to override default configs in a standard and consistent manner.
 * default configs:
   This is a set of configuration parameters that are internal to npm, and are defaults if nothing else is specified.